codesandbox/codesandbox-client/packages/homepage/content/articles/how-we-clone-a-running-vm-in-2-seconds/index.md

 [this example](https://codesandbox.io/p/github/codesandbox/codesandbox-template-vite-react/main),
 or import your GitHub repo [here](https://codesandbox.io/p/dashboard)!**

-**Inside this post we describe how we make it possible to get a running environment in 2 seconds.**
+**So how can we spin up a cloned environment in 2 seconds?
+That's exactly what I'll be talking about here!**

 ## The challenge: spinning up a development environment in two seconds